 Sometimes the story of how a film was made is more interesting than the film itself.
-Filmmaking is a long, complicated, and unpredictable process—and can include natural disasters to crazy actors.
+Filmmaking is a long, complicated, and unpredictable process.
+It can include anything from natural disasters to crazy actors.

-Here are some of the best documentaries about the “making of” for several popular and iconic movies.
+Here are some of the best behind-the-scenes movie documentaries about the "making of" process for several iconic movies.

 It may not be his finest work, but From Dusk Till Dawn has earned its reputation as a cult classic among horror fans.
 Full Tilt Boogie documents the behind-the-scenes production of this gratuitous vampire flick, where the non-union status of the film was protested.